infor-design/enterprise-wc/src/ids-checkbox/README.md

 ## Description

 The IDS Checkbox component is a simple wrapper around a standard HTMLInputElement that is styled with Infor branding, and contains some additional API that makes it easy to set checkbox, label, and functionality.
-IDS Checkbox let user select one or more values at a time.
+IDS Checkbox lets the user select one or more values at a time.

 ## Use Cases